chrometoasters/ct-grunt-styleguide/README.md

 1. Perform step B4
 1. If you see `Fatal error: Unable to find local grunt.`, perform step B2.3
 1. Perform step B4

+## Advanced Usage

+### 'Pixel Perfect' style design overlays

+You may optionally add the following line of code above your HTML snippet.
+This will position the design above your component, with controls to change the opacity and toggle the overlay layer off.

+    /*
+    Module: Modulename

+    Markup:
+    <div class="sg-overlay" draggable="true" data-current="true" data-img="MOE-IE-Guide-page-v14.jpg" data-img-w="1500" data-el-w="770" data-el-h="380" data-el-x="-951" data-el-y="4855"></div>
+    include "my-module-snippet.html"

+    Styleguide 123.4
+    */

+#### Options:

+*Source: `ct-docs.js`*

+Required options:

+1. `data-img` - filename of the design image, relative to a `designs_path` of `/PROJECT_RESOURCES_PATH/build/designs/`
+1. `data-img-w` - the pixel width of the design image

+Optional options:

+1. `data-current` - `false`|`true` - toggle to true to indicate that the design has been updated since the CSS was last checked
+1. `data-el-w` - the pixel width of the design element, defaults to the width of the parent container
+1. `data-el-h` - the pixel height of the design element, defaults to the height of the parent container
+1. `data-el-x` - the pixel distance to move the design image to the left (defaults to half of the design width), defaults to zero; use a negative value for design elements located to left of center
+1. `data-el-y` - the pixel distance between the top of the design image and the top of the design element, defaults to zero